-The flowers are pendulous, but when you turn a bloom up so you can see its face, you’ll see that they have a striking and unique beauty – especially for a flower that otherwise appears rather average.
+The flowers are pendulous, but when you turn a bloom up to see its face, you’ll see that they have a striking and unique beauty – especially for a flower that otherwise appears rather average.

-A member of the Brassicaceae (mustard) plant family, Iberis is a genus of about 30 species of woody, flowering, annual and perennial, evergreen subshrubs.
-They are native to several regions of the Old World, and their common name comes from Candia, which is the previous name of the Island of Crete that is known today as Iraklion.
+A Brassicaceae (mustard) family member, Iberis is a genus of about 30 species of woody, flowering, annual and perennial, evergreen subshrubs.
+They are native to several regions of the Old World, and their common name comes from Candia, the previous name of the Island of Crete known today as Iraklion.
 Candytuft bushes are lovely in gardens, as they produce a proliferation of blossoms when they are in bloom.
 Snowflake candytuft (Iberis sempervirens) is a particularly lovely option.

-Twelve species of flowering plants that are commonly called lilacs belong to the Syringa genus within the Oleaceae (olive) plant family.
+Twelve flowering plants commonly called lilacs belong to the Syringa genus within the Oleaceae (olive) plant family.
 These woody shrubs and small trees are all native to Europe and Asia.
 They have lovely deciduous foliage.
-Although their large, cone-shaped clusters of blossoms are relatively short-lived, lilacs are well-loved and carefully tended for their unmistakably, sweet, classic fragrance.
-In addition to white, lilacs also bloom in soft shades of pink, lavender, and blue.
+Although their large, cone-shaped clusters of blossoms are relatively short-lived, lilacs are well-loved and carefully tended for their unmistakably sweet, classic fragrance.
+In addition to white, lilacs bloom in soft shades of pink, lavender, and blue.

 50. Creeping Dogwood (Cornus canadensis)

 Part of the Ranunculaceae (buttercup) plant family, Ranunculus is a genus of around 600 species of mostly perennial, herbaceous, flowering plants.
-Some are aquatic, and others are terrestrial.
+Some are aquatic flowers, and others are terrestrial.

-The genus contains flowers that are commonly called crowfoots, buttercups, and spearworts, in addition to the ranunculus blossoms that are popularly used by florists.
+The genus contains flowers that are commonly called crowfoots, buttercups, and spearworts, in addition to the ranunculus blossoms that florists popularly use.
 They have fingered leaves that typically form a rosette near the base of the plant’s stem.
-The flowers – especially of cultivated hybrids of the Ranunculus asiaticus species – are particularly ornate with tightly spiraled whorls of petals.
+The flowers – especially of cultivated hybrids of the Ranunculus asiaticus species – are ornate with tightly spiraled whorls of petals.

 52. Passionflower (Passiflora foetida)